-One of the founders of the Saqqakhana School, which focused on the intersection of contemporary practices with traditional Persian folk art forms, Parviz Tanavoli began to create his legendary Heech sculptures—sculptural renditions of the Persian word for "nothing"—in the early 1960s.
-These sculptures are deeply rooted in Rumi's mystical poetry, visualizing the Sufi belief that God creates everything from nothing.
-Poet Turning into Heech is a whimsical and anthropomorphic rendition of "nothing" as it envelops a poet.
+For decades, sculptor and scholar Parviz Tanavoli has worked between his native Iran, the United States, and Canada.
+One of the founders of the Saqqakhana School, whose followers focused on the intersection of contemporary practices with traditional Persian folk art forms, Tanavoli began to create his legendary heech sculptures in the early 1960s.
+The heeches are sculptural renditions of the Persian word for "nothing".
+Originally created as a reaction against the Saqqakhana School, which he felt had lost its purity and become increasingly commercialized, these sculptures are deeply rooted in Rumi's mystical poetry, visualizing the Sufi belief that God creates everything from nothing.
+They are optimistic, whimsical, and anthropomorphic renditions of "nothing" as it sits on chairs, emerges out of cages, or envelops a poet.